LeSpocky/ptxdist/doc/ref_make_variables.rst

   flags.
 Adding them via environment variables or ``make`` arguments can have unexpected side effects, such as as overwriting existing defaults.

+``<PKG>_FLAGS_BLACKLIST``
+  A list of arbitrary flags.
+If any one of these flags is found as an argument to the compiler, preprocessor or linker then the call will fail.
+  This is useful to prevent implicit dependencies: Many packages try to link to libraries at configure time and use them if it works.
+Adding '-l<lib>' to the blacklist makes it possible to prevent such a detection and explicitly avoid the dependency.

 ``<PKG>_WRAPPER_BLACKLIST``
   PTXdist has several options in the platformconfig that inject options in the compiler command line.
 This is used, for example, to add hardening